pleabargain/EnglishHelpsYourCareer/topic food.md

 -What is your favorite cheese?
 -Are you a gourmet - enjoying trying all sorts of international cuisine or do you prefer to eat the same basic food all the time?
 -Is there anything you don't eat?
+- Do you cook or do you only eat prepackaged food?
+How often do you go out to eat?
+- Will you eat everything on your plate no matter how much is there (assuming you like the food)?
+Or will you quit when you feel full enough?
+Do you need to feel "stuffed" to be satisfied?

 -Have you been to any good restaurants recently?
 -What Are the Most Memorable Meals You've Ever Had?
 -What's Your Favorite Holiday Food Memory?